Did you know that today is Bealtaine?

 Bealtaine has come to be associated with May 1st, and marks the beginning of summer, when the cattle were driven out to summer pastures.
 The origins of the word are not certain, although taine is the Old Irish form of tine (pronounced chinn-eh), meaning ‘fire’; Beal could be a reference to Bel, Celtic sun-god, although some say it means ‘shining one’, or ‘brilliant/bright’.
 In Ireland, May day itself is called Lá Bealtaine, and the month of May is known as Mí na Bealtaine.

 So, what did the ancient Irish actually do at Bealtaine?
-I know you are thinking of bonfires and wild rituals of sex.
-Well, the festival was certainly connected with fertility of the land, the crops, and the people, but the rituals were more about protection and purification, than wild orgies.
+Well, the festival was certainly connected with fertility of the land, the crops, and the people, and rituals of protection and purification.
 Huge bonfires were constructed from wood held sacred, such as rowan, apple, dogwood, juniper, pine, holly and oak, and kindled by Druids with great ceremony.
 The cattle were then driven between the fires and through the smoke, thus cleansing, blessing and protecting them.
 People would also pass between the fires, some even leaping the flames.
 All household fires would have been extinguished, and embers from the Bealtaine fire carefully carried home to relight the hearth, and heart of the house, thus bringing the blessing and protection over all who lived there.

 At Bettany Stone Circle in Co.
 Donegal, Bealtaine sunrise aligns perfectly with the tip of the only carved and decorated stone of the circle, indicating that the celebration of the festival may have stretched back into Neolithic times.